 The use of mobile devices by young people is surging, and schools that continue banning their students from using their own technology inside the school gates will be swamped, according to the authors of a new ACER Press book.

-“The question is not whether the BYOT wave comes over schools, but how schools can ride that wave,” said co-author Mal Lee.
+Co-author of the book on the Bring Your Own Technology (BYOT) model in schools, Mal Lee, said, ‘The question is not whether the BYOT wave comes over schools, but how schools can ride that wave.’

 Innovative schools are now harnessing mobile technologies for learning.
-The keys to doing that are addressed in Bring Your Own Technology: The BYOT guide for schools and families written by Lee and co-author Martin Levins, published by the Australian Council for Educational Research (ACER) and launched by Professor Michael Hough at the Leading a Digital School Conference on the Gold Coast this week.
+The keys to doing that are addressed in Bring Your Own Technology: The BYOT guide for schools and families written by Lee and co-author Martin Levins, published by the Australian Council for Educational Research (ACER) and launched by Professor Michael Hough at the Leading a Digital School Conference on the Gold Coast in September.

 According to Michael Hough, the book investigates the global trends, shows what BYOT looks like in a group of pathfinding schools in Australia and beyond, and provides key lessons for all schools, just as the BYOT wave is hitting.

-Bring Your Own Technology: The BYOT guide for schools and families (ACER Press, 2012) will be launched by Professor Michael Hough at the Leading a Digital School Conference on the Gold Coast on Thursday 13 September.
-Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email on firstname.lastname@example.org
+Further information: Bring Your Own Technology: The BYOT guide for schools and families (ACER Press 2012) can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email on firstname.lastname@example.org.